tq-bit/chattergram-redis/readme.md

 ## Deployment

-You can run and deploy Chattergram in any container environment.
-Please consult the [original readme](https://github.com/tq-bit/chattergram-redis/blob/master/readme_legacy.md#run-the-app) for this project for further information.
+You can run and deploy Chattergram in any container environment with a few tweaks.
+Please check out the [original readme](https://github.com/tq-bit/chattergram-redis/blob/master/readme_legacy.md#run-the-app) for this project for further information.